 The BOS is required to consider a motion to levy the increased property taxes by roll call vote and also must hold the TNT hearing on or before the adoption of the county budget.
+NOTE: Laws 2016, Second Regular Session, Chapter 173 amended statute to require a motion to levy increased property taxes to be approved by a unanimous roll call vote of the district board "if the proposed levy, exclusive of increased property taxes received from new construction, constitutes an increase over the preceding tax year's levy by fifteen percent or more."
 Within three days after the hearing, the BOS will mail a copy of the notice, a statement of its publication or mailing and the result of the BOS's vote to PTOC.
 If the BOS fails to comply with the TNT requirements, the BOS cannot fix, levy or assess an amount of primary property taxes that exceeds the preceding year's amount, except for amounts attributable to new construction.